Samael (band): Ceremony of Opposites and Rebellion, 1994–1995

 Recorded and mixed in 10 days in Woodhouse Studios in Hagen (Germany) Ceremony of Opposites was produced by Waldemar Sorychta and released on 18 February 1994.
 The addition of keyboards in every song is accountable for the recruiting of Rodolph H who joined the band as keyboards player.
 A few samples could be heard throughout the album and most notably the voice of Aleister Crowley on the song "Crown" and the beginning of "The Hut on the Hen's Legs (Baba Yaga)" of the Pictures at an Exhibition from Modest Mussorgsky in "Baphomet's Throne".
 The crunchy and aggressive guitar sound, the keyboards orchestration, the metallic sound of the drums and over the top screaming vocal turned it into a seminal black metal album.

-The band got invited by Martin Eric Ain (Celtic Frost) to play at the Lucifer Rising convention in Zurich in March before they joined the Full of Hate Festival tour headlined by Morbid Angel and Cannibal Corpse.
+The band were invited by Martin Eric Ain (Celtic Frost) to play at the Lucifer Rising convention in Zurich in March before they joined the Full of Hate Festival tour headlined by Morbid Angel and Cannibal Corpse.
 A video for the song "Baphomet's Throne" was shot during that tour.
 The tour was followed by Samael's first headliner tour in Europe with Grave, Massacra and Therion as supports.
 The same year the band did their first US tour: 23 dates in 23 days up and down the East Coast as support for Cannibal Corpse and continued that tour in Europe for another 41 shows.

 February 1995 the band was back in studio to record the Rebellion mini album.
 Two new tracks, two re-arranged songs and a cover version of "I Love the Dead" from Alice Cooper.
 "Static Journey" were the first songs Samael recorded with programmed drums.
 The Rebellion Tour started in Europe with Sentenced and ended with two shows in Mexico.